p4-team/ctf/2015-12-27-32c3/hd44780_embedded_150/README.md

 ### ENG version
-We got the archive with six picture and six text files named like RSPI_GPIO_23.txt.
-At the pictures we can see the four row LCD display interfaced with raspberry pi.
-Acording to the task name we can assume it is based on Hitachi HD44780 controller.
+We got the archive with six pictures and six text files named like RSPI_GPIO_23.txt.
+In the pictures we can see a four rows LCD display interfaced with raspberry pi according to the task name we can assume it is based on Hitachi HD44780 controller.
-Evry text file contains two lines with plenty of floating point values each.
+Every text file contains two lines with plenty of floating point values each.

 According to the pictures we know that the diplay and raspberry are connected as follows:
 ```